Gender identity discrimination and vilification

 Gender identity discrimination is when someone treats you unfairly, including bullying you, because of your gender identity.
 Under the Equal Opportunity Act 2010, gender identity protects your right to identify as a gender that may or may not be the same as the sex you were designated with at birth.

+People can also face discrimination based on physical features related to sex.
 Sex characteristics discrimination is when a person has been treated unfairly or bullied because of their physical features relating to their sex, including people with physical features related to intersex variations.
+This is different from gender identity discrimination which refers to a person’s gender related identity.

 Examples of gender identity discrimination